Winnipeg: Transportation

 Winnipeg James Armstrong Richardson International Airport is the only commercial international airport in the province.

 The Winnipeg James Armstrong Richardson International Airport completed a $585 million redevelopment in October 2011.
 The development brought a new terminal, a four-level parking facility, and other infrastructure improvements.
 Winnipeg Bus Terminal, at Winnipeg International Airport, was previously served by Greyhound Canada.

-Approximately 20000 acre of land to the north and west of the airport has been designated as an inland port, CentrePort Canada, and is Canada's first Foreign Trade Zone.
+Approximately 8100 ha of land to the north and west of the airport has been designated as an inland port, CentrePort Canada, and is Canada's first Foreign Trade Zone.
 It is a private sector initiative to develop the infrastructure for Manitoba's trucking, air, rail and sea industries.
 In 2009, construction began on a $212 million four-lane freeway to connect CentrePort with the Perimeter Highway.
 Named CentrePort Canada Way, it opened in November 2013.

 Several taxi companies serve Winnipeg, the largest being Unicity, Duffy's Taxi and Spring Taxi.
 Ride-sharing was legalized in March 2018 to where services including Uber now operate in Winnipeg.
 Cycling is popular in Winnipeg, and there are many bicycle trails and lanes around the city.
-Winnipeg holds an annual Bike-to-Work Day and Cyclovia, and bicycle commuters may be seen year-round, even in the winter.
+Winnipeg holds an annual Bike-to-Work Day and Cyclovia, and bicycle commuters may be seen year-round.
 Active living infrastructure in Winnipeg includes bike lanes and sharrows.

 Medical centres and hospitals

-Winnipeg has multiple major hospitals: Health Sciences Centre (including HSC Winnipeg Children's Hospital), Concordia Hospital, Deer Lodge Centre, Grace Hospital, Saint Boniface General Hospital, Seven Oaks General Hospital, Victoria General Hospital.
+Winnipeg has multiple major hospitals: Health Sciences Centre (including HSC Winnipeg Children's Hospital), Concordia Hospital, Deer Lodge Centre, Grace Hospital, Saint Boniface General Hospital, Seven Oaks General Hospital, and Victoria General Hospital.

 The National Microbiology Laboratory in Winnipeg is one of only a handful of biosafety level 4 microbiology laboratories in the world.
 The NML houses laboratories of the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency, in the National Centre for Foreign Animal Disease collocated in the same facility.
 Research facilities are also operated through hospitals and private biotechnology companies in the city.